sunithasomanna/ODIM/README.md

    - **lbHost**: IP address of the cluster node where the Dell plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  lbHost is the virtual IP address configured in Nginx and Keepalived.
    - **lbPort**: Default port is 30084 for one node cluster configuration.
 For three node cluster configuration, lbPort is the Nginx API node port configured in the Nginx plugin configuration file.

+     <blockquote>Note:  Proxy service with lbport is created for the service configured with eventlistenernodeport in the same config file.</blockquote>
    - **dellPluginRootServiceUUID**: RootServiceUUID to be used by the Dell plugin service.